dswede43/AI-applications/Unsupervised/FlickFinder/README.md

 ## Installation
 ### Dependencies
-Two [https://files.stratz.me/FlickFinder](parquet data files) are required to run the app:
+Two (parquet data files)[https://files.stratz.me/FlickFinder] are required to run the app:

 1. A subset of the movies data frame
 2. The model matrix